jp-chl/66DaysOfK8s/challenge/week01/day4/README.md

 ---

-Today, I've learned to use Pod's priorities.
+Today, I've learned to use Pods' priorities.
 The priority indicates the importance of a Pod relative to other Pods.

 > _Based on: [https://medium.com/faun/kubernetes-cka-hands-on-challenge-6-pod-priority-1fe95f613ac5](https://medium.com/faun/kubernetes-cka-hands-on-challenge-6-pod-priority-1fe95f613ac5)_